By Vince Cooper

 City had appointed Fred Stewart as manager in 1911 and he would remain with the club for 22 years.
 Stewart had previously been boss at Stockport County and upon moving to Wales one of his first signings was Billy Hardy who had played for him at County.
 Due to the club’s difficult financial position Stewart paid the £25 transfer fee out of his own pocket.

 Billy Hardy – The first club great

-The signing of Hardy probably ranks among the greatest in City’s history.
-Having played in the club’s opening football league match – against former club Stockport County, the Bedlingon-born defender would go on to make 585 first-team appearances for the club, was basically ever-present throughout the 1920s and made his last appearance in 1932 at the age of 41.
+The signing of Hardy probably ranks among the best bits of business in City’s history.
+Having played in the club’s opening football league match – against former club Stockport County, and in the first home fixture – a goalless draw with Clapton Orient in front of 25,000 fans – the Bedlingon-born defender would go on to make 585 first-team appearances for the club, was basically ever-present throughout the 1920s and made his last appearance in 1932 at the age of 41.